FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet: Design and Construction

-FactNet is fully deterministic given fixed input dumps, parser versions, and configuration files.
+FactNet is fully deterministic given fixed input dumps, parser versions, and configuration.
 We release all components necessary for independent reconstruction, including schemas, normalization policy $\pi$, language packs, mapping resources, and build manifests (Appendix~\ref{app:reproducibility}).
-The dataset is distributed in sharded, compressed formats (e.g., Parquet) accompanied by indexing scripts (Appendix~\ref{app:release_format}).
+The dataset is distributed in sharded, compressed formats (e.g., Parquet) along with indexing scripts (Appendix~\ref{app:release_format}).
+A curated subset covering the top 50 languages with strong-evidence synsets reduces the on-disk footprint from 894 GB to approximately 120 GB.